 What is a reorg?

-A chain reorganization, or “reorg,” occurs when a blockchain produces blocks at the same time, if there is a bug, or due to a malicious attack.
-This results in a temporary duplicate blockchain.
-The longer a reorg lasts, the more damage is done to the networks.
+A chain reorganization, or “reorg,” happens when validators disagree on the most accurate version of the blockchain.
+Reorgs occurs when multiple blocks happen to be produced at the same time, if there is a bug, or due to a malicious attack.
+Reorgs eliminate the weaker duplicate blockchain.
+The longer a reorg lasts, the more expensive it becomes to handle.

 This happens because the miner that adds to the next block has to make a decision on which side of the fork is the correct or canonical chain.
-Once the miner has chosen the fork or canonical chain, the other chain will be lost.
+Once the miners or validators have chosen the fork or canonical chain, the other chain will be lost.

 A reorganization attack refers to nodes receiving blocks from a new chain while the old chain continues to exist.
 In this case, the chain would be split and create a fork, or a duplicate version of the blockchain.